How to Use an Electric Smoker? It’s Super Easy!

 Switch on the smoker and let it run for 3 to 4 hours.
 If you want, you can add a few wood chips to pre-smoke the appliance and get it ready for your first cooking session.

 Don’t forget to clean your electric smoker after use to avoid the growth of bacteria.
 This also prevents your smoker from rusting.

 First, empty the wood tray and wipe it with a damp cloth.
 Then take out the cooking racks, drip tray, and water pan, and wash them with warm soapy water.
 Rinse and wipe dry.
 Next, wipe the meat probe with a cloth soaked in soapy water, and then wipe dry.
 Lastly, wipe the door with a damp cloth to remove the excess smoke and grease that has built up during cooking.

 You also have to clean the insides of the smoker.
 To do this, let the smoker cool completely, and then brush away any particle buildup.
 Sweep them out of the smoker, and then wipe the insides with a sponge or cloth soaked in warm soapy water.
 Wipe dry.

 I like to use a mild dish detergent for cleaning the smoker.
 Make sure you don’t use any harsh chemicals because this may react against the surface of the smoker and its parts.

 An electric smoker is a great appliance that you can use to cook many dishes.
 Maintain it properly and it can last for years, and be your loyal companion to making the most delicious smoked turkey, salmon, or pork tenderloins you can serve your family and friends.

 Is this article helpful?
-Do you have other tips on how to use an electric smoker?
+Do you have other tips on how to use an Best Electric Smokers Consumer Reports?
 Write them down in the comments’ section.
 I’d love to hear from you!
 Also, please take the time to share this article with your friends.
 Who knows?
 They might find it helpful, too.